 Overheating

-One of the risks associated with overclocking is the possibility of increased temperature and power consumption leading to overheating.
+One of the risks associated with overclocking is the possibility of increased temperature and power consumption leading to overheating and decrease the battery’s life.
 Although the likelihood of this causing immediate issues is low, prolonged overheating can damage your computer and reduce the lifespan of essential components.

 Instability